 Along Madras St, by Tuam St crossing, another NZDF soldier checkpoint checked contractor access / egress in the red zone.
 A sign on the red zone, checkpoint fence read:

 29.02.12.
 Red zone, NZDF checkpoint, cnr Madras St / Tuam St. Westpac, Holiday Inn, Hotel Grand Chancellor beyond.
 All would be demolished

 29.02.12.
-Madras St W view, red zone, Tuam St. Old PO bldg right survived the quakes, as it was strongly built
+Madras St, W view, red zone, Tuam St. Strongly built, old, PO bldg right survived the quakes

 29.02.12.
 Cnr Madras St / Tuam St S view, red zone, Tech Music School, cnr Madras St / High St. Tech Music School survived the quakes

 I wandered west along St Asaph St. At High St / Madras St crossing, a ubiquitous sign on the red zone, cordon fence read:

 29.02.12.
 Red zone, Tech Music School, cnr Madras St / High St / St Asaph St crossing.
 Tech Music School survived the quakes

 29.02.12.
 St Asaph St view, red zone, High St